srmainwaring/land_yacht/README.md

 # Land Yacht

-A simple land yacht model for Gazebo and ArduPilot
+A land yacht model for Gazebo and ArduPilot